PeggyJV/sommelier/README.md

 ### Steward

-[Steward](https://github.com/peggyjv/steward) is a sidecare process that facilitates function calls by Strategists to Cellars.
+[Steward](https://github.com/peggyjv/steward) is a sidecar process that facilitates function calls by Strategists to Cellars.
 It's also a CLI that subsumes the functionality of `gorc`, and is used in this document to configure and run the orchestrator.